aws-samples/lti-ready-virtual-classroom-with-amazon-chime-sdk/lti-components/web/README-Moodle.md

-# Setup instructions (Moodle)
+# Setup instructions (Moodle LMS)

-To complete setting up the LTI tool in your Moodle instance you will need to go through the [LTI tool setup instructions](README.md) to obtain the following information:
+To complete setting up the LTI tool in your Moodle LMS instance you will need to go through the [LTI tool setup instructions](README.md) to obtain the following information:

-- **ltiToolAuthUri**: is the Url used by an LTI platform like Moodle to forward to the LTI plugin tool.
+- **ltiToolAuthUri**: is the Url used by an LTI platform like Moodle LMS to forward to the LTI plugin tool.
 It's the main entrance to the tool and should be used to set authentication and redirect urls in your LTI plugin configuration.
-- **ltiToolLoginUri**: is the Url used by Moodle to allow for federated login.
+- **ltiToolLoginUri**: is the Url used by Moodle LMS to allow for federated login.
-- **ltiToolJwkUri**: is the Url used by Moodle to obtain an OpenId token that is used to verify signature of incoming client requests.
+- **ltiToolJwkUri**: is the Url used by Moodle LMS to obtain an OpenId token that is used to verify signature of incoming client requests.

 Read step 5 of the [LTI tool setup instructions](README.md) for further instructions.

-## LTI plugin setup in Moodle
+## LTI plugin setup in Moodle LMS

-The tool needs to be set up once (by an Administrator) and can then be used by teachers.
+The tool needs to be set up once (by an Administrator) and can then be used by educators.

-**1.1 )** Log in to your Moodle instance as an administrator.
+**1.1 )** Log in to your Moodle LMS instance as an administrator.

 **1.2 )** From the left menu select **Site administration**.